Peer-Reviewed Articles

 Authors: Anusha Rahman, Hannah McKinney

-Op-Ed accepted by YES!
-Magazine
+Op-Ed published in YES!
+Magazine (2024)

 Who’s going to check them?
 Racial equity audits can help corporate America keep its promises to address systemic racism